-EDUG-790: MAT INTERNSHIP
+EDUG-790: MAT Internship

 Designed to provide a full-time experience at the appropriate grade level within the area of specialization.
 Internships are offered in the areas of Elementary Education (K-6), English as a Second Language (K-12), or Special Education (K-12).
 The candidate engages in a variety of supervised instructional activities, with gradual induction into full-time teaching responsibilities.
 The candidate will be supervised by both a cooperating teacher in a public school classroom and a college supervisor from the Meredith faculty.

 All program requirements must be met prior to enrollment.
-Corequisites: EDUG-795.
-Fee assessed.